mihaicris-adoreme/cordial-ios-sdk/README.md

 ## Initialize the SDK for React Native

-By default, `Cordial SDK` is a dynamic framework.
-In contrast, `React Native` does not support the processing of dynamic libraries.
-For this specific case, the `Cordial SDK` public repository has a separate branch called `static_framework`.
+By default, Cordial SDK is a dynamic framework.
+In contrast, React Native does not support the processing of dynamic libraries.
+For this specific case, the Cordial SDK repository has a separate branch called `static_framework`.

-To start working with `React Native`, your project should have a [pre-built iOS component](https://reactnative.dev/docs/environment-setup) that can be modified in the future.
-The iOS folder contains a `CocoaPods` configuration file called Podfile.
+To start working with React Native on iOS, your project should have a [pre-built iOS component](https://reactnative.dev/docs/environment-setup).
+The `ios` folder contains a CocoaPods configuration file called Podfile.

 Specify `static_framework` in your Podfile: